-One of the greatest honors bestowed on a layman of the Great Church, and one of the most sobering responsibilities which an Orthodox communicant can assume, is to be named an Archon of the Ecumenical Patriarchate.
-Each year, the Archon Offikion is conferred upon a select group by the Ecumenical Patriarch, as represented by his Exarch, the Archbishop of America.
-The By Laws of the Order generally limit the number of new Archons to approximately 22 annually.
+One of the greatest honors bestowed on a layman of the Great Church of Christ, and one of the most sobering responsibilities which an Orthodox communicant can assume, is to be named an Archon of the Ecumenical Patriarchate.
+Each year, the Archon Offikion is conferred upon a select group of churchmen by the Ecumenical Patriarch, as represented by his Exarch, the Archbishop of America.
+The Bylaws of the Order limit the number of new Archons to no more than 20 annually.

 - He is a citizen and permanent resident of the United States.